reediculous456/MusicLink/.github/ISSUE_TEMPLATE/investigation.md

 ---
-name: Research topic
+name: Investigation
-about: Add a task to research something
+about: Add a task to investigate something
-labels: Research
+labels: Investigation
 ---
-### RESEARCH
+### INVESTIGATION

 ---------------------------------------------